0xeb/TheBigPromptLibrary/README.md

 # The Big Prompt Library

-This repository is a collection of various system prompts for various LLM providers and solutions (such as ChatGPT, Copilot, Gab.ai, etc.) providing significant educational value in learning about writing system prompts and creating custom GPTs.
+The Big Prompt Library repo is a collection of various system prompts for various LLM providers and solutions (such as ChatGPT, Copilot, Gab.ai, etc.) providing significant educational value in learning about writing system prompts and creating custom GPTs.

 For a quick start, go to [TOC.md](./TOC.md) to find the specific GPT or system prompt you need.